gregtwallace/certwarden.com/docs/3_user_interface/9_providers/5_dns01_go_acme_le_go.md

 provider used if you want to use dns-01.

 [go-acme le-go](https://github.com/go-acme/lego) is a Go library that provides a full implementation of ACME (RFC8555).
-LeGo ignores the bulk of the code and leverages go-acme le-go simply for its wide breadth of dns provider support.
+Cert Warden ignores the bulk of the code and leverages go-acme le-go simply for its wide breadth of dns provider support.

 go-acme le-go natively supports the DNS record API of [dozens of DNS providers](https://go-acme.github.io/lego/dns/).
-LeGo leverages this power to use go-acme le-go to create dns records on any of the supported providers.
-Doing this allows the use of dns-01 challenge solving on any of these providers without having to code support of each into LeGo.
+Cert Warden leverages this power to use go-acme le-go to create dns records on any of the supported providers.
+Doing this allows the use of dns-01 challenge solving on any of these providers without having to code support of each into Cert Warden.

 :::warning
 go-acme le-go will make dns queries to a wide variety of dns servers